-- If the INR remains normal for 24-48 hours and there is no evidence of bleeding, there should be no further monitoring necessary. - Give vitamin K1 (phytomenadione) if: a) there is no active bleeding and the patient has ingested more than 0.25 mg/kg;
+- If the INR remains normal for 24-48 hours and there is no evidence of bleeding, there should be no further monitoring necessary. - Give vitamin K1 (phytomenadione) if:

 OR

 b) the prothrombin time is already significantly prolonged (INR > $4 \cdot 0$ ).